Alipsa/fx-yearmonth-picker/README.md

 A year-month date picker component for java fx.
 Requires java fx 8 or higher (tested with jdk/fx 8 and 11)

 There are two versions:
 1. YearMonthPickerCombo - a combobox that return a YearMonth.
-This one works fine.
 2. YearMonthPicker - A custom control that resembles DatePicker where the user can click a calendar and then pick the desired year month.